USB and device history from Amcache: InventoryDeviceContainer and InventoryDevicePnp

 USB mass-storage focus#

-For the classic "did a USB drive connect to this host on $DATE?" question, filter to storage categories:
+For the classic "did a USB drive connect on $DATE?" question, filter to storage categories:

 Import-Csv .\HOST_amcache_DeviceContainers.csv |